sts10/bits-to-die/readme.markdown

 Converts entropy measured in bits to "die" (number of dice rolls).

+## What this does / Use case

-Use case: you want to get a feel for how hard it is to "guess" a non-diceware password with dice.
+You want to get a feel for how hard it is to "guess" a non-diceware password with dice.
 You know the password is roughly X bits of entropy.
 This Rust script takes that X bits and converts in to a different (and completely made up) measure of entropy that I'm calling "die".
-It represents the number of 6-sided die it might take to reproduce that password exactly.
+It represents the number of 6-sided die it would theoretically (I think) take to reproduce that password exactly.
+In other words it estimates the length of the password encoded in base 6.

 ## Example